sdnewhop/grinder/README.md

 deactivate
 ```

-### Run Local Grinder Map Server
+### Running Grinder Map Server Locally
-1. First, complete all steps from the "Setup and Configure Environment/Grinder Installing" section above.
+1. First, complete all steps from the [Setup and Configure Environment/Grinder Installing](#setup-and-configure-environment) section above.
 2. After the scan is completed, go to the "map" folder
 ```bash
 cd map/